Macdonald index from 3d TQFT: Macdonald index formula

 \paragraph{Hilbert series of the Arc space of a scheme} More recently, it was proposed that the Macdonald index can be computed from the arc space $J_\infty(X)$ of a certain scheme $X$ \cite{Bhargava:2023hsc, Andrews:2025krn, Kang:2025zub}, which encodes null state relations in the Schur sector.
 Sometimes $X$ is identical to Zhu's $C_2$-algebra obtained by reducing the associated VOA, dropping higher-derivative modes.
 The arc space can be thought of as a collection of arcs (curves) passing through each point in $X$.
 One can compute the bi-graded Hilbert series for $J_\infty(X)$, which produces the Schur index upon appropriate identification of fugacities.
 To obtain the Macdonald index, one should introduce a $T$-filtration similar to the refined character.
 From this, one can obtain a triply-graded coordinate ring, which allows us to recover the Macdonald index.
 We refer to \cite{Kang:2025zub} for more details.

-This method involves computing Gr\"obner basis for the coordinate ring of the arc space (or jet scheme), which gives us a computational bottleneck.
-However, this method is sometimes more suitable to obtain fermionic expression for the index, as is demonstrated in \cite{bai2020quadratic, bruschek2011arc, Andrews:2025krn, Kang:2025zub}.
+This method involves computing a Gr\"obner basis for the coordinate ring of the arc space (or jet scheme), which gives us a computational bottleneck.
+However, this method is sometimes more suitable for obtaining fermionic expressions for the index, as is demonstrated in \cite{bai2020quadratic, bruschek2011arc, Andrews:2025krn, Kang:2025zub}.